thephpleague/fractal/README.md

 [![Total Downloads](https://poser.pugx.org/league/fractal/downloads.png)](https://packagist.org/packages/league/fractal)
 [![Latest Stable Version](https://poser.pugx.org/league/fractal/v/stable.png)](https://packagist.org/packages/league/fractal)

-When building an API one of the most overlooked aspects is outputting the data.
-Most folks just grab stuff from the database and pass it straight off to `json_encode()` which is fine for trivial APIs but if they are in use by the public, or you have an iPhone application you definitely cannot just go around changing your output willy nilly.
+When building an API it is common for people to just grab stuff from the database and pass it to `json_encode()`.
+This might be passable for "trivial" API's but if they are in use by the public, or used by an iPhone application then this will quickly lead to inconsistent output.

 This package aims to do a few simple things: